Writing with Teens: Learning How to Write an Essay is More than College-Prep

 My favorite two books for essay writing are:

-The Allyn & Bacon Guide to Writing (6th Edition): This book is the college text that Jon uses with his freshman.
-I love the book so much that I use it when I teach the essay.
+The Allyn & Bacon Guide to Writing (6th Edition): I love the book so much that I use it when I teach the essay.
 It is far too long for most homeschooling mothers and too detailed for high school students.
 I have pared it down considerably and use many of their wonderful exercises in my essay classes.
 If you are the kind of mom who loves writing or majored in English or feels motivated to tackle writing with a college text, this is the book for you.
 Brave Writer’s manual Help for High School is built in part from this text (I’ve retooled some of the exercises to fit Brave Writer philosophy and to speak to high school students).

 This post contains affiliate links.